saheli2/lenscart/README.md

 # lenscart
-Try to make a lenscart clone
+Try to make a lenscart clone.